-After being in a nanny share for the past year since returning to work, Zachy started in nursery full-time this week.
+After being in a nanny share for the past year since returning to work, our son started nursery full-time this week.

 This decision brought about a mixed bag of emotions (for me, mostly) but as the end of his first week draws to a close, I think more than anything that I just feel relief now.